CassinSackett/R_scripts/README.md

 # R_scripts
 # These scripts were writtten to simulate a population of heterozygosity estimates for analysis of very small sample sizes.
+Other R scripts can be found within their related repositories.

 # These data and the rationale are found in: L.C.
 Sackett, S.K.
 Collinge, A.P.
 Martin 2013.
 Do pathogens reduce genetic diversity of their hosts?
 Variable effects of sylvatic plague in black-tailed prairie dogs.
 Molecular Ecology 22: 2441-2555. http://www.colorado.edu/eeb/sackett/LorenSackett/Publications_files/Sackett_recolonization_final.pdf